minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Both the LPM and the conditional logit and -probit models will be used for the analysis.
 As shown in @models above, both are required to make sound analyses of the effect of contribution on voting behaviour.
-Thus, the LPM model is used as a main model, and the Logit and Probit serve as a robustness check, but all models have the same specifications and variables.
+Thus, the LPM model is used as a main model, and the Logit and Probit#footnote("Throughout my analysis, I replicated Stratmann's (2002) probit model, which includes only those representatives who changed their votes over time, and takes the changes in contribution level as explanatory variables, without control variables or fixed effects.
+Given my small sample, however, the contribution change coefficients could not be estimated, which is why this model is not included in either the model specification nor the results.") serve as a robustness check, but all models have the same specifications and variables.

 The model shown in @lpm is the Linear Probability model: